Revenue operations is a relatively new topic, but it's a hot one.

 Over 35% of businesses either already have a rev ops team or are in the process of building one.
 Plus, revenue operations jobs are rapidly increasing.
 It's clear that rev ops will become a key component of businesses over the coming years.

 Initially, some companies defined it as sales and marketing alignment.
 Others viewed it as just another word for sales operations.
 But it's more than that.
 Way more.

 Revenue operations is a strategic and holistic way of thinking about how revenue is generated and all of the teams that it affects.

 For as long as sales and marketing teams have been around, companies understood the importance of aligning the two.
-After all, when your marketing team spends time and effort acquiring hot leads only to toss them over the wall blindly to your sales team, which effectively has to go in cold, it's a lose-lose for everyone.
+After all, when your marketing team spends time and effort acquiring hot leads only to toss them over the wall blindly to your sales team, forcing reps to effectively go in cold, it's a lose-lose for everyone.
 More importantly, that disjointed handoff creates a negative customer experience.

-But the old way of aligning sales and marketing was very narrow and limited in scope.
-Many businesses felt that it was enough to get folks in the same room with each other.
-Or to have regular meetings to discuss goals.
+But the old way of aligning sales and marketing teams was very narrow and limited in scope.
+Many businesses felt that it was enough to get folks in the same room with each other or to have regular meetings to discuss goals.
 Maybe they even designed an SLA.
 But that's about as far as it went.

 But things are changing.
-The way customers buy products has fundamentally changed.
+The way that customers buy products has fundamentally changed.

 Operating with a revenue operations framework allows you to:

-Sales and marketing are key stakeholders of a revenue operations organization, but they're not the only ones.
+Sales and marketing are key stakeholders of a revenue operations organization, but they're not the only teams that matter.
 Truly connected revenue operations extends to every department and team that impacts the company's revenue.

 Revenue operations is so much more than just sales and marketing alignment.
-It is the ability for everyone who impacts revenue to work together with trust and accountability towards a single unified goal.
-And Clari's Connected Revenue Operations platform can help you get there.
-For more information, schedule a demo today.
+It is the ability for everyone who impacts revenue to work together with trust and accountability toward a single unified goal.
+And Clari's connected revenue operations platform can help you get there.